 Furthermore, the arms of the Pickerings show a distinct similarity with those of the Yorkshire de Bruses, a lion rampant azure, the only differences being that the field is ermine and the lion is crowned or.
 When the Skelton and Annandale branches went their separate ways, the latter de Bruses adopted as their arms a field or and a chief and saltire gules, though the later arms of the Bruce family of Scotland display both versions: those of Annandale with a Skelton canton.
 Though a member of the Skelton line, the effigy of Sir William de Brus of Pickering in Pickering church displays the arms of the Bruses of Annandale, differenced by a saltire engrailed and a chief indented (borne by Robert de Brus V), but it is said that the family used the arms of both branches.

 A third family bearing a name derived from Pickering was the Puckerings of Flamborough.
-This family rose to prominence in the 16th century, but little is known about its origins.
+This family rose to prominence in the 16th century, at which time they appear to have adopted the alternative spelling of the name.
+(The main line retained the name Puckering, as did some of the junior branches, but some (e.g. the Pickerings of Holderness) alternated between the two different spellings until each sub-branch decided on one or the other.)
+The Flamborough Puckerings had moved out of Pickering by the end of the 13th century were to be found in various places in Holderness before settling in the Flamborough area towards the end of the 15th century.
 I have not established a link with the other two Pickering families, and their arms bear no resemblance to those of the de Bruses or the Pickerings of Killington and Oswaldkirk.

 Among British surnames, there were two families whose surnames spread at an early period far beyond the location which gave rise to them.
 One of them is Pickering/Puckering, “which was already to be found in most parts of England by about 1400”2.
 (It even turns up in Calais in the 15th century.)
 The only source for the name seems to be the small town of Pickering, already an administrative centre owing to the importance of its castle and forest, but not renowned as a commercial hub, so it is unlikely that trading connections were responsible for the widespread dispersal of the name.
 This was the result of complex moves by a number of distinct families, rather than a single family, over different periods.
 Roger de Pickering, for example, was a successful merchant in Leicester early in the 14th century, having possibly migrated there for purposes of trade, but there is another more likely explanation for the spread of the name based on the feudal lordship.